project-ncl/gradle-manipulator/index.md

 #### Logging

 The tool uses its own logging system (that backs onto the Gradle logging system).

-This can add classname and line numbers to messages if `loggingClassnameLineNumber` is set to true (default: true).
-It will also use colours if `loggingColours` is true (default: true).
+* If `loggingClassnameLineNumber` is set to true this will add classname and line numbers to messages (default: true).
+* If `loggingColours` is set to true it will also use colours (default: true).
+* If `loggingLevel` is set to true it will output the logging category e.g. INFO. (default: false).

 ### Feature Guide